What's the difference between brown and white eggs

 How can I tell if an egg is still fresh?

-A quick test for freshness is to check if the raw egg in the shell sinks in a basin of water.
-Fresh eggs stay at the bottom of the bowl while older eggs float because of the large air cell that forms in its base.
+A quick simple test for freshness is to put the egg in a bowl of water.
+Fresh eggs stay at the bottom of the bowl while older eggs float because of the large air cell that forms in its base as it ages.